Site icon Purpose Driven Mastery

 Where to Get Your Freshest Produce

 Contrary to popular belief, produce from farmers’ markets is cost-effective.
-In addition, they only sell what is locally grown that is in season.
+In addition, they only sell what is locally grown and in season.

 Although some farmers are not certified organic, they don’t use pesticides.
 You will know exactly where your food comes from by speaking to your farmers.